The Basics of Rental Sales Tax

 - If the equipment is accompanied by an operator controlling the equipment, it is considered a service.

 There is a lot of state variation with these general rules.
-For example, equipment may also be untaxed if the operator costs more than the equipment.
-It is a good idea to look into local regulations for a better understanding of the nuances of how services and rentals are taxed.
+For example, equipment may also be tax-exempt if the operator costs more than the equipment.
+It is a good idea to look into local regulations for a better understanding of these nuances depending on where you’re situated.

 6. Online rentals may no longer be tax-free for out-of-state customers